kevthehermit/dc-toolkit/README.md

 DarkComet ToolKit
 ===========
 Python tools for interacting with a DarkComet Controller.

-View the slides on my blog -
+Grab the slides from my site - https://techanarchy.net/?attachment_id=836

 ###Current Tools
  - DC_TrafficGenerator.py This will create multiple fake connections with fake connection strings